BowenBZ/IoT_Face_Recognition_System/readme.md

     Resize the frame when handle the frame.
 Vary from 0 to 1.
   * recognize_threshold
     The threshold to recognize people.
 Vary from 0 to 1.
-  * recognize_mode
-    0 means to recognize when the number of faces change; 1 means to recognize every detect_interval frames.
   * detect_interval
     handle the image every detect_interval frames.
 Has no function if recognize_mode is set to 0